This blog was updated on February 23, 2023 to reflect updated features in the Standard and Advanced licenses.

 Drone2Map Standard is able to process the same types of input imagery as Drone2Map Advanced, and provides most of the same features and benefits listed above.
 The key differences between the two license levels are:

-- The Standard license will generate 2D orthomosaics and also elevation surfaces – (DSMs and DTMs, which are sometimes referred to as “2.5D” since they enable accurate volume calculations) – but this license does not create the 3D point clouds and meshes.
+- The Standard license will generate 2D orthomosaics, true orthos, and elevation surfaces – (DSMs and DTMs, which are sometimes referred to as “2.5D” since they enable accurate volume calculations) – but this license does not create the 3D point clouds and meshes.

-- The orthomosaic created by the Standard license is different than the Advanced license.
-Whereas Drone2Map Advanced will generate a True ortho as your output image, the Standard license produces a “traditional” orthomosaic.
-As detailed in our related blog referenced above, the traditional orthomosaic emphasizes accurate horizontal placement for ground features, but any above-ground objects such as buildings will appear to lean away from the camera position, and seamlines used as boundaries between images in the orthomosaic may result in visible breaks (misalignments) in above-ground features.
+- As detailed in our related blog referenced above, the traditional orthomosaic emphasizes accurate horizontal placement for ground features, but any above-ground objects such as buildings will appear to lean away from the camera position, and seamlines used as boundaries between images in the orthomosaic may result in visible breaks (misalignments) in above-ground features.

 EXAMPLE USE CASES

 Vertical markets that may benefit the most from an Advanced license include construction/AEC, as well as city/county government applications such as public safety and real estate development.
-If buildings, bridges, and other manmade objects are a key focus of your project, the Advanced license is recommended to generate True orthos.
+If buildings, bridges, and other manmade objects are a key focus of your project, the Advanced license is recommended to generate 3D products along with true orthos.
 However, there are some use cases that do not require the features of the Advanced license.

-Vertical markets and use cases that are best suited for the Standard license include agriculture, environmental monitoring, or applications that focus on volumetric measurements of stockpiles or excavations (e.g., used by open pit mine operators, aggregate suppliers, State DOTs).
+Vertical markets and use cases that do not require 3D output products are appropriate for the Standard license, including agriculture, environmental monitoring, or applications that focus on volumetric measurements of stockpiles or excavations (e.g., used by open pit mine operators, aggregate suppliers, State DOTs).

 NOTE 1: For best accuracy it is recommended to identify multiple, accurate 3D control points at photo identifiable features using a survey grade GPS unit.
 Control points may also be extracted visually from the Esri imagery basemap to ensure alignment with other GIS layers, although the accuracy of these points (and therefore the final outputs) will not be known.

-Please share your ideas for future enhancements and questions in the Esri Community pages for ArcGIS Drone2Map at this link https://community.esri.com/t5/arcgis-drone2map/ct-p/arcgis-drone2map
+Please share your ideas for future enhancements and questions in the ArcGIS Drone2Map Esri Community page, and to stay up-to-date on the latest product news and announcements, sign up for the Drone2Map email list.